MysterJacob/mBus/readme.md

 ---
 ## Suported endpoint types
 - ### Trigger
 Simple trigger.
 Has one responder.
 Triggered with arguments.
 Arguments must be strictly defined.
-May success or fail.
+Returns a value
 - ### Event
 Trigger with multiple responders.
 Triggered with arguments.
 Arguments are loosely defined.
 Does not return any value.
 - ### Field
 Simple field.
 Has type and value.
 Value can be get or set.
 May have listeners.
-- ### Action
-More advanced endpoint.
-Has one responder.
-Triggered with arguments.
-Arguments must be strictly defined.
-Returns output value.

 ---
 ## Design